openvswitch/ovs/INSTALL.DPDK-ADVANCED.md

     3. Enable multiqueue support(OPTIONAL)

-       The vhost-user interface must be configured in Open vSwitch with the desired amount of queues with:

-       ```
-       ovs-vsctl set Interface vhost-user-2 options:n_rxq=<requested queues>
-       ```

-       QEMU needs to be configured as well.
+       QEMU needs to be configured to use multiqueue.
-       The $q below should match the queues requested in OVS (if $q is more, packets will not be received).
+       The $q below is the number of queues.
        The $v is the number of vectors, which is '$q x 2 + 2'.

        ```